bifurcationkit/BifurcationKitDocs.jl/docs/src/index.md

 The examples which follow have not **all** been written with the goal of performance but rather simplicity (except maybe [2d Ginzburg-Landau equation](@ref cgl) and [Langmuir–Blodgett model](@ref langmuir)).
 One could surely turn them into more efficient codes.
 The intricacies of PDEs make the writing of efficient code highly problem dependent and one should take advantage of every particularity of the problem under study.

-For example, in one of the simplest tutorials, [Temperature model](@ref temperature), one could use `BandedMatrices.jl` for the jacobian and an inplace modification when the jacobian is called ; using a composite type would be favored.
-Porting them to GPU could be another option.
+For example, in one of the simplest tutorials, [Temperature model](@ref temperature), one could use `BandedMatrices.jl` for the jacobian and an inplace modification when the jacobian is called.

-## Requested methods for Custom State
+## Requested methods for custom arrays
-Needless to say, if you use regular arrays, you don't need to worry about what follows.
+Needless to say, if you use "regular" arrays, you don't need to worry about what follows.

 We make the same requirements as `KrylovKit.jl`.
 Hence, we refer to its [docs](https://jutho.github.io/KrylovKit.jl/stable/#Package-features-and-alternatives-1) for more information.
 We additionally require the following methods to be available:

 - `Base.length(x)`: it is used in the constraint equation of the pseudo arclength continuation method (see [`continuation`](@ref) for more details).
 If `length` is not available for your "vector", define `length(x) = 1` and adjust the parameter `θ` in `PALC`.
-- `Base.copyto!(dest, in)` this is required to reduce the allocations by avoiding too many copies
+- `Base.copyto!(dest, in)` this is required to reduce the allocations
 - `Base.eltype` must be extended to your vector type.
-It is mainly used for branching.

 ## Citations
 The papers citing this work are collected on [google scholar](https://scholar.google.fr/scholar?hl=fr&as_sdt=2005&cites=159498619004863176%2C8662907770106865595&scipsc=&as_ylo=&as_yhi=).